AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/audience-manager.md

 ---
 title: Implement Adobe Audience Manager
-description: Learn how to implement Adobe Audience Manager on your website using Server-Side Forwarding and Launch.
-This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
+description: Learn how to implement Adobe Audience Manager on your website using Server-Side Forwarding and tags.
+This lesson is part of the Implement the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
 solution: Experience Platform, Data Collection, Audience Manager
 feature: Tags
 exl-id: 4adbea13-9f53-4c63-acbc-f1eae7ea4305